edeandrea/spring-boot-custom-starter-demo/custom-spring-boot-starter/README.md

 ```

 This will allow a CORS pre-flight request from any javascript application residing anywhere under the `subdomain.redhat.com` domain.
 See the [Servlet Demo](../servlet-demo) & [Reactive Demo](../reactive-demo) pages for specific request details.

+The main implementation of this class can be found from the following classes:
+- Servlet
+    - The `corsConfigurationSource` method in the [ServiceServletSecurityAutoConfig](src/main/java/com/mycompany/myframework/autoconfigure/service/security/servlet/ServiceServletSecurityAutoConfig.java) class
+- Reactive
+    - The `AllowedDomainsCorsConfiguration` inner class inside the [ServiceReactiveSecurityAutoConfig](src/main/java/com/mycompany/myframework/autoconfigure/service/security/reactive/ServiceReactiveSecurityAutoConfig.java) class